 A new way of interviewing

 You can see from the interview questions I have chosen that I have already assumed the candidate has been thoroughly evaluated with respect to the substantive elements of the role.
-My interview question are focused on generating rapport, understanding what makes our prospective new hire tick, and setting her up for success.
+My interview questions are focused on generating rapport, understanding what makes our prospective new hire tick, and setting her up for success.